June 24, 2025

 Falls generally aren’t the result of simply getting older.
 A wide variety of medical and environmental factors can contribute to your risk of falling.
 Identifying them early and addressing them can pay a large future dividend in terms of preventing injury and loss of your independence.

-If a full exam is warranted, the goal is to identify contributors to unsteadiness, such as causes of pain, dizziness or light-headedness, weakness, limited range of motion, fatigue, decreased perception of the senses, or decreased mental sharpness.
+If a full exam is warrant, the goal is to identify contributors to unsteadiness, such as causes of pain, dizziness or light-headedness, weakness, limit range of motion, fatigue, decrease perception of the senses, or decrease mental sharpness.

 There may be diseases or conditions that you and your doctor may already know about that contribute to fall risk, such as sleep problems, heart disease, obesity, arthritis or other joint problems, diabetes, cognitive decline, a past stroke, or Parkinson’s disease.